Visiting France: My Best Tips for Enjoying an Artsy Trip

 This page may contain affiliate links to products or services I’m happy to recommend.
 If you click on an affiliate link and then make a purchase, Artsy Traveler may earn a small commission at no cost to you.
 Thank you!

 So you’re planning on visiting France?
 Excellent idea!
-France is my avorite country to visit in Europe.
+France is my favorite country to visit in Europe.
 Well, okay, I love all of the countries I’ve traveled to, but France has a special place in my heart.

 Even after probably well over a dozen trips to France over the years, I’ve not run out of things to see and do.